The EPA has powers to direct responsible parties to manage significantly contaminated land under the Contaminated Land Management Act 1997 (CLM Act).

-- investigate whether the land is contaminated with the substances that the EPA reasonably suspects contaminated the land
+- investigate whether the land is contaminated with the substances that we reasonably suspect contaminated the land

 - investigate the nature and extent of any contamination

-- provide the EPA with information with respect to the investigation.
+- provide us with information on the investigation.

-If the findings of the preliminary investigation lead the EPA to believe that the land contamination is significant enough to warrant regulation, it may declare the land to be significantly contaminated land.
+If the findings of the preliminary investigation lead us to believe that the land contamination is significant enough to warrant regulation, it may be declared as significantly contaminated land.

-The EPA may order certain persons to manage the significantly contaminated land in the following hierarchy (as far as practicable)
+We may order certain persons to manage significantly contaminated land in the following order (as far as practicable)

 - those responsible for the contamination